vega/vega-lite/site/docs/encoding/scale.md

 ### Threshold Scales

 Threshold scales (`"threshold"`) are similar to [quantize scales](https://vega.github.io/vega-lite/docs/scale.html#quantize), except they allow mapping of arbitrary subsets of the domain (not uniform segments) to discrete values in the range.
 The input domain is still continuous, and divided into slices based on a set of threshold values provided to the domain property.
 The `range` property must have N+1 elements, where N is the number of threshold boundaries provided in the domain.
-If the `range` property is not specified, is default to 4 uniform segments between minimum and maximum range value determined by Vega-lite based on mark types.
+If the `range` property is not specified, it is default to N+1 uniform segments where N is the number of elements in `domain`.

 <span class="vl-example" data-name="bar_scale_threshold"></span>